More on Disney Baby

 30 Ways to Help Your Baby Get More Sleep

 Sleep is easily the hardest part of the baby years.
 Some babies are decent sleepers, while others seem to loathe it.
 While it is a fact that babies spend the majority of their early life sleeping, it can be hard to get your baby to fall asleep.
-As a mom of 3, I can say that each of my girls had completely different sleep habits.
-What worked for 1 did not work for the other, and so on… I polled some friends and family members, asking them what sleep tips they had and here’s what they had to say…
+As a mom of three, I can say that each of my girls had completely different sleep habits.
+What worked for one did not work for the other, and so on… I polled some friends and family members, asking them what sleep tips they had, and here’s what they had to say…

 - Swaddle – New babies especially love to be wrapped up nice and tight.
 This feeling can mimic the womb and make it easier for baby to fall and stay asleep.

 - Don’t swaddle – My new daughter did not like being wrapped up at all.
 As soon as we stopped, she started sleeping better.

 - Give them a lovey – Most little ones love to snuggle.
 Giving them a soft lovey to snuggle with can certainly make them feel better.